How can we help you today?

 Form or data validation problems

 Many forms and systems check data before accepting it.
-If a field is empty, contains unexpected characters, or fails validation, the request may be rejected immediately.
+If a field is empty, contains special characters, includes invalid information, or fails validation, the request may be rejected immediately.

 Testing requests with developer tools

-When troubleshooting more complex issues, developers often use tools like Postman to test requests outside of a browser.
-These tools help confirm whether the request structure and data are valid before they reach the server.
+When troubleshooting more complex issues, developers may use tools like Postman to test requests outside a browser.
+These tools help verify whether the request structure, data, and parameters are valid before they reach the server.

 Server-side limits

-Servers commonly enforce limits on file size, field length, or the number of requests that can be sent in a short period.
-If those limits are exceeded, the server may respond with a 400 error instead of processing the request.
+Servers commonly enforce limits on file size, request length, or the number of requests that can be sent in a short period.
+If those limits are exceeded, the web server may respond with a 400 error instead of processing the request.

-These limits are especially relevant for file uploads, large forms, and automated integrations.
+These server-side issues are especially relevant when uploading large files, submitting long forms, or using automated integrations.

-How a 400 Bad Request error differs from SSL or certificate errors
+How 400 Bad Request errors differ from SSL and security errors

 SSL or TLS errors happen when a secure connection between your browser and the website can’t be established.